TluwaniMS/dora-metrics-overview/README.md

 ## 4. Mean Time to Recovery (MTTR):

 Mean Time to Recovery refers to the average time it takes to recover from a deployment failure (when identified) to the time until the issue is resolved/the full system functionality is restored.

+## Understanding Delivery Speed / Throughput

+Throughput is a measure of the efficiency of our Software Development approach, which takes into consideration `Deployment Frequency` and `Change Lead Time`

+`Throughput = Lead Time & Deployment Frequency`